yossTheDev/karbonized/README.md

 ![carbonizedlogo](./img/banner.png)

 <p align="center">
-Styling your code with Karbonized and share it with the world</p>
+⭐ Make amazing images of your screenshots or your code and share them with the world 🌎</p>

 <p align="center"><b>Free</b> and <b>Open Source</b>  carbon App.
 Made with ❤️ and ReactJS in 🇨🇺.</p>